ChristopherGLewis/ddo-lite-tools/README.md

 Any issues and input should be filed there.

 ## Release Notes

+### 3.5.0
+Changes:
+    Updated Enhancements, Feats and Races for u50
+        * Added Horizon Walker
+        * Updated Shadar-Kai and Radian Servant Enhancemnts
+        * Added Shadar-Kai Spiked Chain Attack feat.
+        * Falconry: Meticulous Weaponry now has antireq of Item Defense.
+            * May need to look at other Item Defenses to add AntiReq's Minor updates to Enhancement tracking of Base, Racial and Universals

 ### 3.4.2
 Changes:
     Updated how Enhancement point calcs work to allow for separate pools for RacialPL and Universal bonuses